42magarine/42_Core_Curriculum/srcs/requirements/bonus/hugo/md/portainer.md

 ### Portainer Docker Container

-> Portainer is a universal container management platform that provides an easy and visual way to manage Docker containers.
+> Portainer is a container management platform that provides an easy and visual way to manage Docker containers.

     https://www.portainer.io/